SAP/jenkins-library/documentation/docs/scenarios/xsa-deploy/Readme.md

 * [Docker environment](https://docs.docker.com/get-started/)
 * All artifacts referenced during the build are available either on Service Market Place or via public repositories.
 * You have set up Project “Piper”.
 See [guided tour](https://sap.github.io/jenkins-library/guidedtour/).
 * Docker image for xs deployment is locally available.
-Due to legal reasons there is no pre-build Docker image.
+Due to legal reasons, there is no pre-build Docker image.
 How to create the Docker image is explained [here][devops-docker-images-xs-deploy-readme].

 ### Project Prerequisites